vmx/geocouch/README.md

 code.
 GeoCouch works best with Couchbase and the latest stable releases of CouchDB (should be >= 1.1.0).

+If you want to use the geometry search, you also need to have GEOS [1] installed on your system.

 ### Understanding the branches:

 This repository contains several branches, please make sure you use